kubesphere/notification-manager/docs/crds/router.md

 ## Examples

-A router that route all notifications to the all receivers of tenant `user1`.
+A router that routes all notifications to the all receivers of tenant `user1`.

 ```yaml
 apiVersion: notification.kubesphere.io/v2beta2